What Is Fault In Tennis? (The True Meaning Of This Popular Term In Tennis!)

 Let

-Whenever a server makes a serve and the ball touches the net (but not obstructed by it) on its way to landing on the cross-court service box, it is called a let.
+Whenever a server makes a serve and the ball touches the net (but is not obstructed by it) on its way to landing on the cross-court service box, it is called a let.
 The play would be stopped so that the server could retake the serve.
 Let is very common during the first serve of the game, this is because most services do not repeat the same mistake of letting the ball touch the net before crossing over to the opposition’s service box for the second time.
-However, in 1997, the Men division one tennis has enhanced the rule of the game to allow for continuous let serve to be retaken as many as possible.
+However, in 1997, Men’s division one tennis enhanced the rule of the game to allow for continuous let serve to be retaken as many as possible.

 There are four widely used serves in the game of Tennis, they include; the “slice serve”, the “underhand serve”, the “flat serve”, and the “kick serve”.
 They are all legal services in professional and amateur tennis competitions.
 The word kick-serve is normally used in exchange with the word “American twist or even “twist serve”.
-When a serve has a topspin or probably a serious kick on it, it is commonly referred to as kick-serve.
+When a serve has a topspin or probably a serious kick on it, it is commonly referred to as a kick-serve.
 Most times, when servers change their ball placement or the way they serve, it is usually done as a tactical offensive trick.
 The kind of serve at the initial serve that makes a great change-up in the game is known as the kick-serve.
 Next serves ordinarily have a slice, kick or topspin on them, making them not as likely to end up in the net or perhaps out of bounds.

 The list below includes a lot of different tennis terms used by experienced tennis players and enthusiastic fans.
 If you would love to be a tennis player one day, then you definitely should be acquainted with nearly all these terms!